Erotic spanking: 19th century

-Interest in sexual gratification received from giving, receiving and witnessing spanking began to increase during the 19th century (particularly within France and the United Kingdom).
-Interest was not only confined to spanking literature, but the development of photography during 19th century resulted in the beginning of the creation of spanking photography.
-In the context of literature, this growing demand caused the publication of numerous limited edition spanking novels (although, while the term novel is/was used many of these works from this time and subsequently can be instead classified as novellas).

-20th century
+An increase in interest in erotic spanking can be observed during the 19th century in the form of spanking literature and spanking photography, particularly in France and the United Kingdom.
+Numerous limited edition spanking novels were published, many of which are now classified as novellas.

 Early 20th century

 This interest for spanking (both in regards to literature and photography) followed into the next century, with the early 20th century being considered the "Golden Age" of spanking literature.
 This period of spanking literature is marked by three notable characteristics.
 First, greater audiences were reached with the availability of less expensive editions and greater print runs.
 Second, many of the spanking novels contained numerous illustrations (many of which have fallen under public domain and are easily available online).
 Third, this period saw a gradual increase in the output and publication of spanking literature, growing particularly within the 1920s and peaking within the 1930s.
 Much of the output of spanking literature during this period was by French publishers, writers and illustrators.
-Similarly, within the context of spanking photography, France was also the home to the creation of much content, with the most notable studios being the Biederer Studio and the Ostra Studio.
+For example, Jules Malteste, known as Louis Malteste (1862–1928) was a French writer, painter, engraver, lithographer, draughtsman, and illustrator, commonly known for his depictions of spanking.
+Similarly, within the context of spanking photography, France was also the home to the creation of much content, with the most notable studios being the Biederer Studio and the related Ostra Studio.
 This "Golden Age" of spanking literature (and French spanking photography) came to an end as a result of the Second World War, more specifically due to the German occupation of France between 1940 and 1944 and later the enforcement of censorship laws.
 A somewhat notable exception to the decline of spanking literature during this period was John Willie's bondage Bizarre magazine (published between 1946 and 1959).

 Of the many French works from the "Golden Age" few at the time were translated into other languages within which spanking literature was popular, namely English and German, but beginning during the mid-1960s a number of these French works were translated into English and published, along with these works being republished in French and older British works also being republished.
 The occurrence of this was facilitated by the availability of mass-produced paperbacks and changes in censorship laws.